DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The genetic data provides the final, chilling confirmation of the biological war described in the myths.
 The 17:1 bottleneck is not a statistical anomaly—it is the mathematical signature of humanity's most desperate hour, when our species chose systematic reproductive control over genetic extinction.

+This is the Scar of Cain—the mark left on humanity when brother turned against brother for survival.
+The biblical story of Cain and Abel preserves the memory of this ancient trauma: the moment when humans first killed their own kind not in passion, but as a systematic strategy for genetic survival.
+The "mark" that God placed on Cain was not a visible sign, but the genetic signature of the reproductive bottleneck itself—the permanent scar in our DNA that records humanity's first great act of organized violence.

 ## The Archaeological Evidence: Stone, Bone, and Blood

 The genetic evidence of the hybridization crisis is powerfully corroborated by archaeological discoveries that reveal the brutal reality of this ancient war.
 The period of the Y-chromosome bottleneck (5000-3000 BCE) coincides precisely with two seemingly contradictory phenomena: the construction of magnificent megalithic monuments and an unprecedented surge in organized violence.
 These are not separate events—they are interconnected manifestations of the same social revolution.